 The Top Haunted Houses in Massachusetts

-From hayrides to haunted mansions to ghost tours, 15 killer attractions within driving distance from Boston.
+From hayrides to haunted mansions, 15 killer attractions within driving distance from Boston.
 Boo!

 We love a good homemade haunted house, but if you’re searching for a semi-professional scare, look no further than these spooky attractions in Massachusetts and beyond.
 They’ll give you all the chills and thrills you need this Halloween.

 (Note: In general, most venues leave age appropriateness up to parents or recommend no kids under 10-12.
-In other words, make wise judgments and try to not traumatize your children for life.)
+In other words, make wise judgments and try not deliberately to traumatize your children for life.)

 OPEN ALL SEASON